Jefferson49/CustomModuleManager/README.md

 + Click on "Generate new token" button on the right side
 + Choose "Generate new token (classic)"
 + Enter a note, e.g. "API token for webtrees Custom Module Manager"
 + Choose an expiration date.
-Since the provide rights are unspecific (if you do not select any options), it is acceptable to choose "No expiration" (even if Github does not recommend this).
+Since the provide rights are unspecific (if you do not select any options), it is acceptable to choose "No expiration" (even if GitHub does not recommend this).
 + Do NOT select any options
 + Press "Generate token" button at the bottom of the page